Children’s Book Week

 - View the Children’s Book Week Program

 - Bookings for all events must be made online.
-Bookings open on Wednesday 1 May 2019.
+Bookings have now closed.

 - Home-schooling students are encouraged to attend any of our Children’s Book Week sessions